-What are Hospital Acquired Infections (HAIs)
+What is Hospital Acquired Infections (HAIs)

-A patient can contract a hospital acquired infection, caused by bacteria, fungus and viruses, through direct contact with infected hospital personnel or other patients, or through contaminated machines, equipment, bed linens, or even air particles.
-Hospital acquired infections can cause severe pneumonia and infections of the urinary tract, bloodstream and various other parts of the body, gastroenteritis, meningitis, and surgical site infections.
+A patient can contract a hospital-acquired infection, caused by bacteria, fungus and viruses, through direct contact with infected hospital personnel or other patients, or through contaminated machines, equipment, bed linens, or even air particles.
+Hospital-acquired infections can cause severe pneumonia and infections of the urinary tract, bloodstream and various other parts of the body, gastroenteritis, meningitis, and surgical site infections.

-Your chances of getting a hospital acquired infection increase if you are a senior citizen, have been using antibiotics for an extended period of time, have been fitted with an invasive device such as a catheter, have experienced shock or trauma, or have a compromised immune system.
+Your chances of getting a hospital-acquired infection increase if you are a senior citizen, have been using antibiotics for an extended period of time, have been fitted with an invasive device such as a catheter, have experienced shock or trauma, or have a compromised immune system.
 If the patient displays any symptoms such as fever, cough, nausea, diarrhea, burning while urinating, or discharge from a wound, the doctor will immediately recommend antibiotics and bed rest, and will also encourage a healthy diet and adequate fluid intake.

-While many people affected with hospital acquired infections make a full recovery with treatment, studies show that they usually spend 2.5 times longer in the hospital, and hence it’s better to prevent HAIs rather than treating them.
+While many people affected with hospital-acquired infections make a full recovery with treatment, studies show that they usually spend 2.5 times longer in the hospital, and hence it’s better to prevent HAIs rather than treating them.

 How can you prevent Hospital Acquired Infections

-With hospital acquired infections becoming increasingly dangerous, hospitals must undertake hospital infection control by ensuring that neither their staff nor their equipment or surroundings infect their patients.
+With hospital-acquired infections becoming increasingly dangerous, hospitals must undertake hospital infection control by ensuring that neither their staff nor their equipment or surroundings infect their patients.
 Taking steps to prevent HAIs can decrease a patient’s risk of contracting them by over 70%.

 Measures for hospital infection control include regular monitoring of patients, especially those in the ICU, following hand hygiene protocol, wearing gear such as masks, gowns, gloves, etc., cleaning surfaces properly and regularly using agents such as hydrogen peroxide and ultraviolet cleaning devices, keeping rooms well ventilated and moisture free and ensuring careful use of antibiotics